Right Arrow

 1. Centralized dashboard visibility

 Loss Prevention Directors can view the health and status of all cameras across all sites from a single dashboard.
-This reduces the need to log into separate systems for each store.
+This eliminates the need to log into separate systems for each store and enables rapid identification of offline cameras or coverage gaps, helping maintain high uptime for critical views.

 2. Consistent SOP adherence

 Spot AI Solution: Using "SOP Adherence" tracking, regional managers can audit site compliance remotely.
-This saves travel time for field managers while ensuring that brand standards and safety protocols are maintained across the fleet.
+This saves travel time for field managers while ensuring brand standards and safety protocols are maintained across the fleet.

 3. Data-driven resource allocation